WHAT'S IN A NAME?

 Catherine and Henry OLVER's daughter, Cecelia Jane, married twice, first to Reginald Tresise SMITH and then to John Rowling CUGLEY.
 She had no children by her second marriage.
 At some time before her first marriage she became known as Florence Cecily.
 Her son from her first marriage, William Henry (Harry) SMITH, also married twice, first to Phyllis Joyce O'HARA and then to Margaret WATSON (nee BENNETT).
 He and Margaret bore no children.
 His and Phyllis Joyce's daughter, Helen Cristine (that's not a typo - there is no 'h'!)
 SMITH, married a SMITH!! - Martyn Geoffrey.
 An exceptional touch of no change of name!

-The story of Domenico BERNASOCCHI and his fellow Ticinesi is told in 'The Settlement of Swiss Ticino Immigrants in Australia' by Dr Joseph Gentilli.
+The story of Domenico and his fellow Ticinesi also is told in Dr Joseph Gentilli's The Settlement of Swiss Ticino Immigrants in Australia.
 This is an Occasional Paper of the Department of Geography, University of Western Australia, published in the Department's publication GEOWEST 23, August, 1988.

-Last updated by Martyn SMITH on 28 March 2010.
+Last updated by Martyn SMITH on 31 March, 2019.